 Sleepy Hollow (1999)

-‘Sleepy Hollow’ is Tim Burton’s seventh major film and is based on a short story by Washington Irving ‘The Legend of Sleepy Hollow’.
+‘Sleepy Hollow’ is Tim Burton’s seventh major film based on a short story by Washington Irving ‘The Legend of Sleepy Hollow’.
 The film is about Ichabod Crane (Johnny Depp), a young police inspector who, equipped with his progressive scientific expertise, arrives to a small village, Sleepy Hollow, filled with superstition and paranoia.
 There, Ichabod encounters old wealthy family, Van Tassels, who, like the rest of the village, is in fear of the Headless Horseman, who terrifies and commits gruesome murders in the village.
 Upon arrival, Ichabod promises to restore peace in the village and to discover the identity of the murderer.
 However, Ichabod is up for surprises as in order to complete his task he has to start questioning not only his scientific beliefs, but also matters of the heart, as he slowly falls for Van Tassel’s charming daughter, Katrina (Christina Ricci).

 The ‘Sleepy Hollow’ script is written by Andrew Kevin Walker, who also wrote the script to David Fincher’s ‘Se7en’ (1995).
 Like ‘Se7en’, ‘Sleepy Hollow’ has dark themes, fast-paced scenes and intelligent twists.
-However, the ‘Sleepy Hollow’ script differs greatly from Washington Irving’s story.
+However, the script to ‘Sleepy Hollow’ differs greatly from Washington Irving’s story.
 The film seems only to borrow some general outline and concepts from the story.
-Irving’s story, although rich in detail, is straightforward, with uncomplicated characters and unexciting sad finale.
+Irving’s story, although rich in detail, is straightforward, with uncomplicated characters and unexciting, sad finale.
 However, the movie contains twists and turns, delving deep into each character, revealing their complexities.
-For example, in the Irving’s story Ichabod is presented as a somewhat unattractive, self-interested and simple, but good-hearted, village school-teacher who shyly manages to capture the attention of a beautiful coquette, Katrina Van Tassel.
+For example, in Irving’s original story, Ichabod is presented as a somewhat unattractive, self-interested and simple, but good-hearted, village school-teacher who shyly manages to capture the attention of a beautiful coquette, Katrina Van Tassel.
 In the movie, Ichabod has a very different, more complex personality.
 He believes in the scientific progress and methodology, and is not easily swayed by the beauties of the village.
-While the film can be criticised for not following the original story, it may be a good thing that it didn’t and this is because the short story is somewhat reminiscent of Goethe’s ‘The Sorrows of Young Werther’, and this would have been made for a very dull and depressing movie.
+While the film can be criticised for not following the original story, it may be a good thing that it does not, and this is because the short story is somewhat reminiscent of Goethe’s ‘The Sorrows of Young Werther’, and this would have made for a very dull and depressing movie.
 The film also tells the story of the Headless Horseman at the very beginning, robbing the audience of large portions of tension and intrigue, although it does have a fair amount of twists towards the end to make up for this loss.
 Since its Burton, the director of ‘Beetlejuice’ (1988), some scenes (especially those with the Headless Horseman) are also totally ridiculous and very funny to watch.
-This may be slightly unfortunate if one expects a serious horror thriller, but such scenes do intend to discharge tension, while again showing off Burton’s talent of mixing inventive fantasies with Gothic designs.
+This may be slightly unfortunate if one expects a serious horror thriller, but such scenes do intend to discharge the tension, while again showing off Burton’s talent for mixing inventive fantasies with dark, Gothic designs.

 The film could also have had more structure to it, instead of jumping back and forth in time now and then, as well as make an effort to be more believable.
-However, nevertheless, what the production managed to achieve with brilliance is to create this creepy and eerie atmosphere to the movie: from the dialogue and costumes to the dreary lightning and music, ‘Sleepy Hollow’ is a very gothic spin on an already familiar story.
-By way of trivia, the production constructed the set of ‘Sleepy Hollow’ in a record-time, i.e. three months, and the film was actually awarded an Academy Award in the category of the Best Art Direction-Set Decoration.
+However, nevertheless, what the production manages to achieve with brilliance is to create this creepy and eerie atmosphere to the movie: from the dialogue and the costumes to the dreary lightning and the music, ‘Sleepy Hollow’ is a very Gothic spin on an already familiar story.
+By way of trivia, the production constructed the set of ‘Sleepy Hollow’ in a record-time, i.e., three months, and the film was actually awarded an Academy Award in the category of the Best Art Direction-Set Decoration.
 Incidentally, it was also previously a Disney animation film ‘The Adventures of Ichabod and Mr Toad’ (1949).
 In fact, ‘Sleepy Hollow’ pays some homage to this old Disney cartoon by including some of the scenes from the cartoon, such as the scene whereby Ichabod passes the bridge and hears his own name being said.
-The music of the film, composed by Danny Elfman, is also hauntingly beautiful, and it remains a mystery how It managed to bypass an Academy Award nomination.
+The music of the film, composed by Danny Elfman, is also hauntingly beautiful, and it remains a mystery how it managed to bypass an Academy Award nomination.

 ‘Sleepy Hollow’ is gloomier than other Burton films, but it bears some similarities to Burton’s Batman franchises in terms of delivering a believable grimy atmosphere.
 The film has many Burton’s established trademarks, while, at the same time, adding some new aspects.
 ‘Sleepy Hollow’ may not scare as any decent horror movie would, but this is not the main aim of the movie, since its a Burton film after all: it creates a magnificently stylish visual representation of a horror story which has just enough thrills without appearing over-indulgent.
 Overall, ‘Sleepy Hollow’ is a very entertaining and visually intoxicating film which, coupled with good acting and a neat script, deserves a high mark.
-7/10
+8/10